How to Create a Marketing Plan for a New Product Launch

 For example, instead of a goal like “increase revenue” choose a goal like “increase sales by 50% over the next 6 months.”
-This may seem a rather subtle change, but in planning, it makes all the difference.
+This may seem a rather subtle change, but in your new product launch marketing plan, it makes all the difference.

 2) Establish a Baseline

 In order to determine how successful your marketing campaign is in the end, you will need to have an accurate baseline of where you are today.
 This is the quantitative part.
 What is your customer acquisition cost?
 What is your current conversion rate?
 And your current average order value?
 And don’t forget to factor in seasonality.

 But there is a qualitative part…which leads us to step 3.

 Not only do you need to have a baseline in terms of quantifiable performance, but you also need to understand what marketing channels are currently driving your business.

 Where are your sales coming from (SEO, PPC, Referral, etc.)?
 What campaigns are working?
 What customer segment is converting best?

 You want to build on these in your marketing plan for a new product launch, as well as test and try new channels and campaigns.
 Don’t just scrap everything and start fresh.
 Use the data and knowledge that you have to identify what is working and identify areas of opportunity and growth.